HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     We have a *back button* on the app header to return to the landing page of Content Reporting.

-3. On the table, in the **Update** column, there is a button that will appear when hovered when a bulk update is **completed**.
-This button will show ss dialog to check the details of each item that has been processed.
+3. On the table, in the **Update** column, there is a button that will appear upon hover when a bulk update is **completed**.
+This button will show a dialog to check the details of each item that has been processed.

     ![](../../../../assets/HCL_Content_Reporting_Updates_View_Report_Button.png)

-3. On the dialog box, on the header, we can see the total number of items was successfully updated and the number of failed items.
+3. On the dialog box, in the header, we can see the total number of items that was successfully updated and the number of failed items.
 On the alert part, we can see the number of failed items.
 We have five columns on the table inside the body of the dialog box, and they are as follows:

     - **Title**: This column shows the title of the item we processed.
     - **Item type**: This column shows the type of item we processed.